sungchun12/airflow-toolkit/README.md

 - [Paste public ssh key contents location](https://github.com/settings/ssh/new)

-After doing the above ONCE, you can run the below multiple times with the same environment result
+> After doing the above ONCE, you can run the below toolkits multiple times with the same results(idempotent)

+## Toolkit #1: Local Desktop Kubernetes Airflow Deployment

+> Note: This was ONLY tested on a Mac desktop environment

+### System Design

+TODO: add a full architecture diagram

+### Specific Use Cases

+- Free local dev environment
+- Rapid DAG development without waiting for an equivalent environment to sync DAG changes
+- Experiment with a wider array of customization and permissions to then handoff to DevOps
+- Minimal knowledge of kubernetes and helm required

+### How to Deploy

 > Time to Complete: 2-3 minutes